vmware/vks-validated-solutions/VKS-Migrations/VKS-to-VKS/examples.md

 - [ ] The source workload was quiesced before storage metadata was changed.
 - [ ] The original VKS PV, Supervisor PVC, Supervisor PV and FCD UUID were recorded.
-- [ ] The Supervisor snapshot reached `readyToUse: true`, or the Supervisor PV was explicitly retained.
+- [ ] The correct preservation method was used: snapshot for same-Supervisor-namespace migration, or Supervisor PV `Retain` for cross-namespace/cross-vCenter migration.
 - [ ] The destination Supervisor PV references the expected FCD UUID.
 - [ ] The destination VKS PVC is `Bound`.
 - [ ] The volume mounts successfully in the destination VKS cluster.